killstory/Assignments_OnlineDatacamp/README.md

 # Assignments_OnlineDatacamp
-Assignments on Online Datacamp is an online assignments for Data Science bootcamp
+These are online assignments for Online Datacamp for Data Scientist #2